xen-project/xen/docs/misra/deviations.rst

        statements are deliberate.
      - Project-wide deviation; tagged as `disapplied` for ECLAIR.

+   * - R14.4
+     - The XEN team relies on the fact that the enum is_dying has the constant with assigned value 0 act as false and the other ones as true, therefore have the same behavior of a boolean.
+     - Project-wide deviation; tagged as `deliberate` for ECLAIR.

    * - R20.7
      - Code violating Rule 20.7 is safe when macro parameters are used:
        (1) as function arguments;